Analysis | Tucker Carlson wants to convert empathy for migrants into hatred of Democrats

 An extended complaint about a Reagan-era policy that granted citizenship to immigrants in the country without documentation captures part of Carlson’s grievance.
 Such a policy is a different issue than immigration in general, of course, and differs from President Biden’s proposal for a pathway to citizenship.
 It’s also the case that most immigrants in the country — three-quarters of them — are here legally.

-Carlson is also clearly arguing against allowing more immigrants to the country because it means more non-White Americans in future years, voters who he worries will lean more heavily Democratic.
-Data from the 2018 General Social Survey shows that those whose parents were both born outside the United States are more likely to identify as Democrats or Democrat-leaning independents than Republicans.
+Carlson is also clearly arguing against allowing more immigrants to the country because it means more non-White Americans in future years, voters whom he worries will lean more heavily Democratic.
+Data from the 2018 General Social Survey show that those whose parents were both born outside the United States are more likely to identify as Democrats or Democrat-leaning independents than Republicans.
 It also shows that the group is heavily young, with 7 in 10 being age 50 or younger.
 Those are age groups that tend to identify more heavily Democratic anyway.

-Other data suggests that native-born Hispanics, in particular, are less likely to identify as Democrats than Hispanics born outside the United States.
+Other data suggest that native-born Hispanics, in particular, are less likely to identify as Democrats than Hispanics born outside the United States.

 “Among Latino voters who are foreign born, 70% identify as Democrats or lean Democratic and 18% identify as Republican or lean toward the GOP,” the Pew Research Center reported in 2016.
 “By comparison, 62% of U.S.-born Latino voters identify as Democrats or lean Democratic and 26% identify as Republican or lean toward the GOP.”